 Where to stay

-For a full list of my recommendations of where to stay, see Bath hotels.
+For a full list of my recommendations of where to stay, see Bath Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Bath.